buddies2705/Eth-Ping/README.md

 We recommend you to use [PM2](https://www.npmjs.com/package/pm2) to run above script, as it restarts the script if it gets crashed for XYZ reason.

+### How to deploy this service using PM2 ###
+* Install PM2 on your system using NPM package manager : npm i pm2 -g

+* Assuming you have installed all project dependicies and changed the config values : pm2 start pm2launch.config.js --env production

+To do : The service can dynamically pass the config values from the PM2 launch script.

 ### **Conclusion**

 We will be tweaking it over time and encourage you to use this script.
 Feedbacks, Comments, and Pull Requests are welcome.